-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-At the initial contact, Program Support Unit (PSU) staff must inform the Medical Assistance Only applicant or member and/or his/her authorized representative that Medicaid for the Elderly and People with Disabilities (MEPD) specialists will complete a financial eligibility (Medicaid) determination.
-PSU staff should encourage the applicant or member and/or authorized representative to cooperate with the MEPD specialist and to provide all verifications necessary in a timely manner.
+At the initial contact, Program Support Unit (PSU) staff must inform the medical assistance only (MAO) applicant or member and/or authorized representative (AR) that Medicaid for the Elderly and People with Disabilities (MEPD) specialists will complete a financial eligibility (Medicaid) determination.
+PSU staff should encourage the applicant or member and/or AR to cooperate with the MEPD specialist and to provide all verifications necessary in a timely manner.

 Any information, including information on third-party insurance, obtained by PSU staff must be shared with the MEPD specialist to prevent the applicant or member from having to provide the information twice.